Dynamic Local Average Treatment Effects in Time Series: Identification of Dynamic Causal Effects

+In the supplement we extend Theorem \ref{Theorem: Compliers} to the case of continuous IV $Z_{t}$.
+This identification argument is quite general and applies well beyond the setting of FOMC announcements.
+In particular, it covers any narrative identification approach in which $Z_{t}$ is interpreted as a shock constructed from narrative records (e.g., military spending shocks, tax shocks, oil-supply shocks, natural disasters, etc.).
+We explicitly demonstrate in the supplement how Theorem \ref{Theorem: Compliers} extends to \citeauthor{ramey:2011}'s \citeyearpar{ramey:2011} identification fiscal multipliers based on military spending news and to \citeauthor{romer/romer:2004}'s \citeyearpar{romer/romer:2004} narrative measure of monetary policy shocks.
+Finally, our framework also applies to cross-sectional settings based on spatial data by replacing continuity over time with continuity over geographical space.

 An additional challenge specific to the $\pi$-LATE framework is that the set of observations with a first stage $\mathbf{S}_{0,T}$ is also unknown.
 However, as the following result states, under Assumption \ref{Assumption: Monotonicity}, in the absence of covariates $\widetilde{V}_{t}$, $\mathbf{S}_{0,T}$ is equal to the (identified) set of compliers \textemdash i.e., observations for which the first-stage holds individually. \begin{prop} Suppose $Z_{t}$ is binary and let Assumptions \ref{Assumption: First-Stage} without conditioning on $\widetilde{V}_{t}$, \ref{Assumption: Monotonicity} and \ref{Assumption: Pure behavior} hold.
 Then, the set of compliers coincide with $\mathbf{S}_{0,T}$. \end{prop} Knowledge of the compliers sub-population (and hence of the non-compliers sub-population) can be used to test the exclusion restriction (cf. Assumption \ref{Assumption: Exclusion }) by comparing the mean outcomes of groups of non-compliers across different values of the instrument.
-For example, one can divide any large subset of non-compliers into two groups according to their assignment status.
+Intuitively, for a non-complier the treatment status is not affected by changes in the instrument.
+One can divide any large subset of non-compliers into two groups according to their assignment status.
 If one can reject the hypothesis that the average outcomes in these two groups is the same, then the exclusion restriction cannot hold.